JuliaLang/julia/doc/manual/types.rst

     end

 This declaration defines a new parametric type, ``Point{T}``, holding two "coordinates" of type ``T``.

-What, one may ask, is ``T``?
-Well, that's precisely the point of parametric types: it can be any type at all (or a value of any bits type, actually, although here it's clearly used as a type). ``Point{Float64}`` is a concrete type equivalent to the type defined by replacing ``T`` in the definition of ``Point`` with :class:`Float64`.
+One may ask: what is ``T``?
+Well, that's precisely the point of parametric types: it can be any type at all, a value of any bits type (which includes tuples), or a symbol, (although here it's clearly used as a type). ``Point{Float64}`` is a concrete type equivalent to the type defined by replacing ``T`` in the definition of ``Point`` with :class:`Float64`.
 Thus, this single declaration actually declares an